OrbitalOwen/roblox-win-installer/README.md

-Python script to install and authenticate Roblox Studio.
+Python script to download, install and authenticate Roblox Studio.

 Run with a ROBLOSECURITY cookie as an argument.